heiswayi/heiswayi.nrird.com/_posts/2018/2018-08-19-cascaded-combobox-in-mvvm.md

 ---
 layout: post
-title: WPF Cascaded ComboBox in MVVM
+title: How to create WPF Cascaded ComboBox in MVVM
 description: A simple .NET C# tutorial for creating WPF Cascaded ComboBox using MVVM design pattern.
-keywords: cascaded combobox, wpf mvvm
 tags: [C#, WPF, MVVM, Programming]
 comments: true
 ---

-This post is about creating a simple cascaded ComboBox in C# using WPF and Model-View-ViewModel (MVVM) design pattern.

-### Understanding MVVM design pattern

-Let's take a look on this diagram showing the MVVM architecture:
+### What is MVVM?

+MVVM is stand for Model-View-ViewModel.
+It's one of popular design patterns when working with .NET C# and WPF.

 {%
     include figure.html